BGRS x Swift AE86 Springs (Rear Height-adjustable Type)

 Our theory is that the 6kg/mm rear spring rate that comes with off the shelf coilovers is far too stiff for how light the rear ends of these cars are.
 This is compounded by how short the springs are with aftermarket perches, as there is less travel available in the linear rate portion of the springs.
 The BGRS x Swift springs are about the same height, but Swift's cold wound spring technology allows for more compliance throughout the suspension's stroke.
 Dropping the spring rate down will give you more speed through turns by letting the front of the car combat more of body roll, allowing the rear tires to generate more lateral and forward grip.

 We offer the springs in our recommended 4.5K/mm rear spring rate.
-This will pair up beautifully with 7kg/mm front springs on most cars, but even using just 4.5K in the front with 8K up front will allow for a more stable car.
+This will pair up beautifully with 7kg/mm front springs on most cars, but even using just 4.5K in the rear with 8K up front will allow for a more stable car.
 If you experience more push then you'd like, you can drop down to a 6-7kg/mm front Swift coilover spring (also available through Battle Garage) or install a slighty larger rear sway bar.

 Recommended spring rate table for AE86s: